cnojima/vscode-extension-readable-indent/README.md

 ## Features

 Simple indentation will make your code easier to visually scan.
-This extension will indent two common patterns on a pivot character:
+This extension will indent two common patterns on a pivot character:  `=` or  `:`
-1. `=`
-2. `:`

 ![intro](docs/intro.gif)

 When applying readable-indent, use the pattern that makes the code snippet most readable: